wp-slimstat/wp-slimstat/readme.txt

 * [Fix] Our release highlights, which are usually shown after updating to the latest version, were not disappearing when clicking on the corresponding button.
 * [Fix] PHP warning being returned under certain circumstances (thank you, [Sasa and computershowtopro](https://wordpress.org/support/topic/you-need-to-change-line-340-341-in-the-plugin/#post-8591529)).

-== Supporters ==
+== Support Our Work ==
 Slimstat Analytics is an open source project, dependent in large parts on donations.
 [This page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38) is for those who want to donate money - be it once, be it regularly, be it a small or a big amount.
 Everything is set up for an easy donation process.
 Try it out, you'll be amazed how good it feels!
-If you're on a tight budget, [a review](http://wordpress.org/support/view/plugin-reviews/wp-slimstat) for Slimstat is still a nice way to say thank you!
+If you're on a tight budget, please consider writing [a review](https://wordpress.org/support/plugin/wp-slimstat/reviews/#new-post) for Slimstat as a token of appreciation for our hard work!